-1.1 Introduction
+1. INTRODUCTION

 Typical introductory curricula overwhelm students with a number of concepts and tricks that must be understood just to write their first program.
-In an object-oriented language, specifically Java, this means defining a class, its methods, defining an instance of the class and invoking the correct method.
-All while learning to use the programming environment, which uses industrial strength language and compiler with error messages incomprehensible to a novice, as well as the environment's mechanism for interaction.
-Some pedagogical programming environments (especially BlueJ [4] and DrJava [2, 14]) provide some support for novice-user interactions.
-Other approaches have been events-first [7, 8], elementary patterns [5], graphics first [3], abstract to concrete [16], and test first [9].
+In an object-oriented language, specifically Java, this means defining a class, its methods, and an instance of the class that is used to invoke the correct methods - all while learning to use the programming environment, which uses an industrial strength language and compiler with error messages incomprehensible to a novice, as well as the environment's mechanism for interaction.
+Some pedagogical programming environments (especially BlueJ [4] and DrJava [2, 14]) provide support for novice-user interactions.
+Other approaches have been eventsfirst [7, 8], elementary patterns [5], graphics first [3], concrete to abstract [16], and test first [9].